 Longevity is also a cause for celebration- a spiritual dividend of wisdom and experience.
 Church has always existed to remind people there is more than one way of looking at life, to offer a fuller frame of reference, a way of growing up in Christ.
 Living longer offers the prospect of going on growing spiritually.

-Debbie Thrower is team leader of The Bible Reading Fellowship’s, The Gift of Years – a programme dedicated to ‘resourcing the spiritual journey of older people’ and expanding the network of Anna Chaplains and their equivalents working ecumenically in communities throughout the UK.
+Debbie Thrower is Founder & Pioneer of The Bible Reading Fellowship’s, Anna Chaplaincy – a programme dedicated to supporting older people emotionally and spiritually and expanding the network of Anna Chaplains and their equivalents working ecumenically in communities throughout the UK.
 Debbie, a former broadcaster, travels all over Britain opening people’s eyes to the contribution made by older people and outlining ways to support people in their later years; fresh ideas to nurture those living with dementia, and to combat loneliness.
+Debbie is a Church of England licensed lay minister (LLM) and Canon Emeritus of Winchester Cathedral.

 The course is led by Debbie Thrower, with contributions from Julia Burton-Jones, Dementia Specialist Project Officer for the Diocese of Rochester, and Cliff College staff.
 There is time for personal reflection and social space, as well as teaching delivered via lectures, seminars and workshops with practical as well as theoretical applications.
 The course aims to enable new learning and provide the student with skills and resources for individual or church based ministry among older people.